jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+is there layout topRight stuff i can comment out now that drag and drop is in place?

 better maybe to write down layout & dimensions and re-write becasue the small thing i'm looking

 although culprit may be a combination of top padding and input height... still a refacotr, even with consistent explictness, might be less